|

 admired the wines of Guigal, first visiting the winery back in the early 1980s.
 We

-stopped in again recently and, despite our poor timing (the harvest was just winding
+stopped in again some years ago and, despite our poor timing (the harvest was just winding

 down), both Marcel Guigal and his son were extremely hospitable.